lintnet/examples/tutorial/README.md

 1. Checkout this repository
 1. [Install lintnet](https://lintnet.github.io/docs/install/)
-1. Scaffold configuration file by `lintnet init`
+1. Scaffold a configuration file by `lintnet init`
-1. Edit the configuration file
+1. Scaffold a lint file and a test file by `lintnet new`
 1. Lint data files by `lintnet lint`
-1. Fix data files and run lintnet again
-1. Test lint files
+1. Test lint files by `lintnet test`
 1. Use Modules

 ## Checkout the repository